Loughborough Grammar School: History

-Loughborough Grammar School was founded after Thomas Burton, a prosperous wool merchant from the town, left money for priests to pray for his soul upon his death in 1495; these priests went on to found the school.
+Loughborough Grammar School was founded after Thomas Burton, a prosperous wool merchant from the town, who left money for priests to pray for his soul upon his death in 1495; these priests went on to found the school.

 Loughborough Grammar is one of England's oldest schools, pre-dating similar institutions such as Radley, Harrow, Winchester, and Westminster by a number of centuries.
 Alongside Radley, Winchester, Harrow, Eton, and Dulwich, it is one of a small number of independent boarding schools in Britain that remain for boys only.
 Notable old boys include: Sir Thomas Abney, who founded the Bank of England; Charles McCurdy, who played a central role in the reforming Liberal Party of the early 20th century; Rev. George Davys, who educated the young Queen Victoria; and the flying ace Air Vice Marshal Johnnie Johnson, who destroyed more Luftwaffe aircraft than any other British pilot.
 Former masters of the school include the former government minister Lord Elton and author Colin Dexter.

+The school was founded in the Parish Church in the centre of Loughborough in 1495.
+By 1818 the Foundation encompassed three schools, all located on the same site - the Grammar School, with 20 boys, the Reading School, with 120 boys, and the Writing School, with 80 boys.